Center for Research

 The Mission

-The 8,500-square-foot Center for Research features five state-of-the-art molecular and cellular labs, a large central lab, and an animal facility.
+The greater than 8,500-square-foot Center for Research features eight state-of-the-art molecular and cellular labs, a large central lab, a dedicated administrative suite, and an expanded animal facility.

 LUCOM aims to enhance the research and scholarly activity of its faculty and students through the following primary goals:

-- Increased opportunities for LUCOM students to engage in mentored scholarly or research activity throughout the 4-year curriculum
+- Increase opportunities for LUCOM students to engage in mentored scholarly or research activity throughout the 4-year curriculum.

-- Increase research and scholarship productivity and impact with the dissemination of biomedical, clinical, and medical education knowledge
+- Increase research and scholarship productivity and impact via dissemination in peer-reviewed journals and at professional conferences.

-LUCOM will host its annual Research Day on Friday, Jan.
-13, 2023.
+LUCOM hosts its annual Research Day each year in January.
 Visit Research Day to learn how you can participate.

 Faculty, staff, and students have the opportunity to submit their work for publication through LUCOM’s “Liberty Medicine Research Channel” on Cureus.
 All manuscripts undergo peer-review and are indexed through PubMed and Google Scholar if accepted for publication.